Maya-R14/Hovercraft-2025/README.md

 # Hovercraft-2025

-**Status:** In development.
-Major updates planned before January 2026.
+**Status:** Currently ongoing.
+Will be updated before January 2026.

 ## Features
 - Integrated IR and Ultrasonic sensors for obstacle detection